thanhlcm90/serverless-doc/README.md

-# Welcome to Datacom POC project documents!
+# Welcome to Serverless example project documents!

-This repository contains project documents for the Datacom POC project
+This repository contains project documents for the Serverless Example

 ## Table of Contents
 1. [About this Repo](#About)